Omikhleia/markdown.sile/examples/sile-and-markdown.md

 Moreover, there's once again a nice catch.
 If your class or previously loaded packages provide a `poetry` environment, and you set the `.poetry` class specifier on a "div" element just around the line blocks, then this environment will be used instead of the default one provided by the converter.
-It is assumed to support the same features and options ---namely, `numbering` (boolean, true by default)^[For consistency with headers, the `.unnumbered` class specifier is also supported.], `start` and `step` (integers) and `first` (boolean, false by default)--- as the `\autodoc:package{resilient.poetry}`{=sile}
+It is assumed to implement the same features and options ---namely, `numbering` (boolean, true by default)^[For consistency with headers, the `.unnumbered` class specifier is also supported.], `start` and `step` (integers) and `first` (boolean, false by default)--- as the `\autodoc:package{resilient.poetry}`{=sile}